 Before issuing an emancipation ruling, the court will decide what's in the minor's best interests.
 While these criteria vary by state, common factors include:

-- Financial Support of the Minor: An important criterion of emancipation is how the minor is able to support himself or herself financially, either currently or in the future without receiving income from illegal activities or welfare.
+- Financial Support of the Minor: An important criterion of emancipation is how the minor is able to support themselves financially, either currently or in the future without receiving income from illegal activities or welfare.

-- Where the minor is living: The court will consider if the minor is currently living apart from his or her parents or has made adequate arrangements for future housing if granted emancipation.
+- Where the minor is living: The court will consider if the minor is currently living apart from their parents or has made adequate arrangements for future housing if granted emancipation.

-- Maturity: The petitioning minor is often required to prove he or she has sufficient maturity to function as an adult.
+- Maturity: The petitioning minor is often required to prove they have sufficient maturity to function as an adult.

-- Education Whether the minor is attending school or has already received a diploma may be considered and it may also impact his or her financial self-sufficiency.
+- Education Whether the minor is attending school or has already received a diploma may be considered and it may also impact their financial self-sufficiency.